ShawMerlin/Xbox-360-Aurora-Custom-Filters/README.md

 **Instructions!!**
-- Using A File Transfer Method (Filezilla, X360 Neighborhood, USB Stick, ECT)
+- Using a File Transfer Method (Filezilla, X360 Neighborhood, USB Stick, ECT)
 - Copy the assetts from this page to your XBox 360 in Aurora/User/Scripts/Content/Filters
 - Power cycle your Xbox 360